XMPP-Interop-Testing/xmpp-interop-testing.github.io/_documentation/circleci.md

 {% endhighlight %}

-The workflow is adjusted to run the additiona `test` step after the `build` step completes:
+The workflow is adjusted to run the additional `test` step after the `build` step completes:

 {% highlight yaml %}